Buffalo Bills vs. Tennessee Titans NFL Week 6 Odds, Plays and Insights for October 18, 2021

 Titans stats and trends

-- In Tennessee's five games this year, it has three wins against the spread.

-- The Titans have been underdogs by 5.5 points or more once this season and covered the spread.
+- The Titans covered the spread in their only game when underdogs by 5.5 points or more.

-- Tennessee's games this season have gone over the total in three out of five opportunities (60%).
+- Tennessee has gone over the point total in 60% of its opportunities this season (three times over five games with a set point total).

-- When Tennessee puts up more than 12.8 points, it is 3-2 against the spread and 3-2 overall.
+- When Tennessee scores more than 12.8 points, it is 3-2 against the spread and 3-2 overall.

-- When Tennessee totals more than 251.8 yards, the team is 3-1 against the spread and 3-1 overall.
+- Tennessee is 3-1 against the spread and 3-1 overall when the team piles up over 251.8 yards.

-- This year the Titans have seven turnovers, eight fewer than the Bills have takeaways (15).
+- The Titans have seven giveaways this season, while the Bills have 15 takeaways.

 Home and road insights

-- This season in away games, Buffalo is 3-0 against the spread and 3-0 overall.
+- Buffalo is 3-0 against the spread, and 3-0 overall, away from home.

-- This season, in three away games, Buffalo has hit the over once.
+- Buffalo has gone over the total once in three away games this season.

 Powered by Data Skrive.